podikoglou/podikoglou.eu/_posts/2024-08-13-transpiling-typescript-to-c.md

 });
 ```

-Yes, I know, the error handling is _nasty_.
+Right now, the error handling is _nasty_.
 I am not proud of the code quality.
+I
-I will slowly start to refactor it now that the project is for the most part
+will slowly start to refactor it now that the project is for the most part
 functional.

 The important part is that I implemented a macro for implementing parsers, and